startplatz/wordpress-integration-bundle/README.md

         Hello world!
     {% endblock %}

-Note: The twig function 'template_from_string()' is not activated by default.
+Note: The twig function `template_from_string()` is not activated by default.
 See the documentation http://twig.sensiolabs.org/doc/functions/template_from_string.html for this.

 #### Define blocks in WordPress ####